Disclaimer: This Von Trapp Lodge post was originally written in March 2021 and was updated in January 2022 for relevancy.

 Hey again everyone!
-Today’s post is going to be all about a winter weekend in Stowe!
+Today’s post is going to cover my recent stay at the Von Trapp Lodge in Stowe, Vermont!
 I’ve been to Stowe a few times now, both in the fall and winter, and am so excited to share this guide.
 While I couldn’t recommend a New England fall leaf peeping trip to Stowe more, I highly encourage you all to plan a winter getaway here.
 Not only does Stowe have Mount Mansfield, aka Stowe Mountain Ski Resort, there’s also ice skating, cross country skiing, and snow shoeing in the area, making it the perfect winter weekend destination.
-Let’s get into the details of how to spend a winter weekend in Stowe, Vermont!
+Let’s get into the details of how to spend a winter weekend in Stowe at the Von Trapp Lodge!

 Disclaimer: This blog post is sponsored by Mapiful.
 Mapiful gifted me one of their customized city maps in exchange for a feature on my blog.
 I’ll be discussing Mapiful more toward the end of this post.
 As always, all opinions here are my own!